Neph1llim/CPP-Searching-and-Sorting-Algorithms/README.md

   3. Insertion Sort
   4. Merge Sort

+---

 I' done creating some Searching Algorithms, which include:
   1. Linear Search
+  2. Binary Search

 ---

 I haven't fully grasped the consepts used in Merge Sort but it still taught me a lot of things.
+I'm thinking of which to use Recursion or loops.

+---

 I'm trying to learn:
   1. Recursion